benwiley4000/car-configurator/README.md

 # car-configurator
-A sample car configurator using 3dverse labs microverse
+A sample app built using the 3dverse Livelink SDK to manipulate a scene in 3dverse.

+This app is written with plain HTML, CSS and JavaScript, plus a few Handlebars templates for data-driven HTML elements.
+The only external libraries it uses are Handlebars and the 3dverse Livelink SDK.
+But of course you can use whatever UI framework you prefer (React, Vue, Svelte, Angular, etc), to build your own 3dverse application.

 IMMEDIATE TODO
+2. convert tailwind styles to css for all the car config stepper view buttons so we can simplify that all
-3. Use handlebars for existing views ( CarColorsView, CarMaterialsView,
+3. Use handlebars for existing views ( CarConfigStepperView,)
-  CarBackgroundView,
-  CarConfigStepperView,)
 4. remove "x-section-element" etc concept.
 4. Put in the button baptiste wanted